 As with any investment, make sure you thoroughly research the pros and cons.
 Find a property that will be low maintenance and make sure to thoroughly screen all prospective tenants!

-If you want to learn more about owning a rental property in Cincinnati, Dayton, Columbus, and Cleveland send us an email now or give our team a call today!
+If you want to learn more about owning a rental property in Cincinnati and Dayton send us an email now or give our team a call today!
 (513) 443-8008